balakrishna31arju/AI-Internship-Pantech-Solutions/README.md

 # DEPLOYING AI IN HARDWARE

 29. Cloud-based AI, Object recognition using Amazon Web Service (AWS) & Imagga
-30. Deploying AI application in Raspberry Pi with Neural Compute stick & Nvidia Jetson Nano
+30. Deploying AI application in Raspberry Pi with Neural Compute stick & Nvidia Jetson Nano -- Theory

+# Libraries used:

+I have used various Packages for Projects.
+View them import statements.

+Most used libraries are:

+🐍 OpenCV

+🐍 Dlib

+🐍 Tensorflow

+🐍 Keras

+🐍 Pytorch

+🐍 imutils

+🐍 facial_emotion_recognition, etc.

+# Depedencies:
+ I have used various technologies in projects.

+ For Python, I have used open source distribution Anaconda 🐍.
+Libraies are installed from conda & pip.